BannerImg

 How many days do you need in Snowdonia?

-3 days is just enough time for one to see all of Snowdonia attractions.
-If you’re into hiking add another two days to experience the remote Snowdonia tourist attractions.
+3 days is just enough time for one to see all the attractions in Snowdonia.
+If you’re into hiking add another two days to experience the remote Snowdonia attractions.

 What is the prettiest part of Wales?